 Which image was more typical of the day?

-The “Wild West” or more precisely, the frontier of Gilded Age, industrial America, plays an important role in America’s violent ethos not because it was violent itself.
-But because it projected mighty images—misleading images—of violence, honor, manhood—what it means to be American.
+The “Wild West” or more precisely, the Gilded Age frontier, played an important role in America’s violent ethos not because it was violent itself.
+But because it projected mighty images—often misleading images—of violence, honor, manhood—what it meant to be American.
 The West was not nearly as violent as its popular image.
 For example, Dodge City had a grand total of fifteen homicides between 1877 and 1886.
 True, fifteen actually represents a high rate, even if the overall numbers are low when compared to the big cities along the East Coast and the rural South.
 During Tombstone, Arizona’s single most violent year, 1881, five people were killed; three of those were in the legendary gunfight near the OK Corral.
 Deadwood, Colorado’s deadliest year had a body count of four.
 Not only that, “crime generally was rare in frontier towns,” and least of all were bank robberies.
 Banks were just too well fortified.
 One historian claimed in 1974 (and somewhat dubiously) that the West was “a far more civilized, more peaceful and safer place than American society is today.”

 Winkler’s survey of the historical record reveals a reality at serious odds with popular imagination.
 By far and away the most violent places in America during the Wild West days were American cities, particularly those along the eastern seaboard.
 America’s major cities witnessed 1,266 homicides and murders in 1881, the year of the Gunfight at the OK Corral that resulted in three deaths.
 That number spiked to 4,290 in 1890 and 7,840 eight years later.
 By contrast, homicides were rare in the West.
 During its cow town heyday, Dodge City averaged 1.5 homicides a year, fifteen total between 1877 and 1886.
 Tombstone’s most violent year came in 1881, when five men were killed, three of them in the OK Corral shootout.
 At the time Tombstone, Arizona, had restrictive gun control ordinances, which occasioned the famous Earp—Clanton firefight.
 “Throw up your hands, we’re here to disarm you.”
 Ike Clanton had been stumbling around town drunk with a pistol in one hand and a rifle in the other in violation of the gun control laws.